 There are a total of 5 waterfalls in this last section of the Gooseberry River before it spills into Lake Superior.

 There are 18 miles of trails here in the state park.
-But the most beautiful part is to the several waterfalls.
-The most impressive are the Lower Falls.
+But the most beautiful are those that lead to the several waterfalls, especially the Lower Falls.
 They’re also the easiest to get to…and the busiest!
 From there, keep following the Lower Rim Trail .75 miles east to Lake Superior.
-Hang out at the pebble beach for awhile, swim on a hot day (in very cold water!), picnic.
+Hang out at the pebble beach for awhile, swim on a hot day (in very cold water!) and picnic.

 If you head upriver from Lower Falls, you’ll reach Upper Falls just past the highway.
 Want to add 2.4 miles to your hike?
 Keep going on the Fifth Falls Loop.
 The trail will bring you back to connect with the Visitor Center again.

 Summer is SO busy here—Gooseberry is Minnesota’s 2nd most popular state park.
 But 80% of the people stick near the Upper and Lower Falls.
 Start hitting the trails further out and you’ll feel much less crowded.
 Even cross the river below Lower Falls and there will be far fewer people.